 Conduct surveys of your audience to plan your content

 Loosely put, SEO involves publishing high-quality content that satisfies user intent.
 Then, building backlinks from high-authority websites to that page.
-Usually, marketers plan their content calendars by relying on keyword research.
+Usually, marketers plan their content calendars by relying on keyword research they did using an SEO software tool.
 They search for keywords with low-competition and decent search volume.